Are you thinking of moving to France soon? We share this guide to being a digital nomad in France, so you know what to expect.

 Accommodation in France

-Whether you want to live in a bustling city like Paris or a village of rural beauty among the French countryside, France has numerous accommodation options.
+Whether you want to live in a bustling city like Paris or a village of rural beauty in the French countryside, France has numerous accommodation options.
 Hotels, hostels, B&Bs, and other options are widely available.

 Speaking the Language